panjamo/mwb/README.md

 - **Duration Not Working**: Make sure to use `>` and `<` with numbers (minutes)
 - **API Errors**: The service might be temporarily unavailable
 - **Slow Responses**: Try reducing `--size` or using more specific selectors
+- **VLC Not Found**: If VLC doesn't launch, check your VLC installation path or manually open the created `.m3u` file

 ## Contributing